 There are a number of teaching rooms set up to replicate actual classrooms.
 Each classroom is subject based – such as an art room, science lab, and each is equipped with all the relevant facilities you will need to practise your lessons before taking them into school.

-Our learning resources centre (the Nightingale Centre) has an excellent range of teaching resources to help you plan and teach your lessons, such as a range of children's topic books, music and nursery rhymes on CD, as well as artefacts and kits that can be used to illustrate historical periods, different religions, science, maths and music.
+Our library (the Nightingale Centre) has an excellent range of teaching resources to help you plan and teach your lessons, such as a range of children's topic books, music and nursery rhymes, as well as artefacts and kits that can be used to illustrate historical periods, different religions, science, maths and music.